By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 - Slugs and snails may also feed on leek seedlings and leaves.

-Regularly inspect your leek patch for signs of damage or the pests themselves.
+Regularly inspect your leek patch for signs of damage or pests.
 Take prompt action using organic sprays, traps, baits, or row covers to protect your leek crop from these pests.

 Plant Diseases